 In addition, papaya seeds are also great for digestion because they have the natural enzyme, papain.

-Green smoothies and juices are another option to consider for cleansing out your system.
-They not only help with digestion, but replenish you with a variety of helpful and important nutrients.
+Green smoothies and juices are another option to consider for cleaning out your system.
+They not only help with digestion but replenish you with a variety of helpful and important nutrients.

 Get creative and try your own version of a green smoothie, mixing and matching a few of the best ingredients for digestion, such as pineapples, ginger, parsley, avocados, lemon juice, celery, spinach, flax seeds, and cucumbers.

 Pineapples and papayas are perfect digestion aids due to their natural enzymes in the form of bromelain and papain, respectively.
 They are both important enzymes for breaking down the nutrients that our daily food intake provides us with.

 Focusing on finding the best natural enzymes to help with digestion can provide relief from a variety of health issues.

 A lot of holiday type meals lack a very important piece to a healthy digestive tract - fiber!
 Without fiber, your digestive system actually slows down and it takes longer for foods to get through your body.

 Get your fill of fiber-rich foods during and after the holidays to keep your digestive tract at optimal health.
 Fiber-rich foods include bran, beans, berries, sweet peas, green leafy vegetables, nuts, seeds, squash, wholesome whole grains, and a variety of everyday fruits.